 If you’ve been paying attention around the beauty and/or wellness sections of the internet, you’ve probably heard about collagen.
-Regarded as the supermodel beauty secret for beautiful skin and pretty much the closest thing we’ve got to the fountain of youth, collagen is in powders, pills, masks, and more.
+Regarded as the supermodel beauty secret for beautiful skin and pretty much the closest thing we’ve got to the fountain of youth, collagen can be found in powders, pills, masks, and more.

 The problem with this?
 Collagen is actually pretty gross – and definitely NOT vegetarian.

 What is Collagen?

-Collagen is a protein already found in our bodies, and a substance that pretty much holds it all together.
-It is found in our bones, muscles, skin, and tendons and adds strength + structure.
+Collagen is a protein already found in our bodies.
+It’s a substance that pretty much holds it all together, and is found in our bones, muscles, skin, and tendons and adds strength + structure.

 Not surprisingly, most collagen supplements are produced from the bones, skin, and connective tissue of animals, including cattle, fish, horses, pigs, or rabbits.
 I think we can all agree there’s nothing beautiful about drinking a powder of animal bones + connective tissue.

 Collagen gets depleted as we age, leading to loss of elasticity and wrinkles.
 Not only does collagen get depleted, but your body also makes less of it as you age.
 Ready to feel old?
 After age 20, you produce around 1 percent less collagen in the skin every year.
 (P.S.
 Sun, smoking, and a diet high in sugar can actually damage collagen production!
 Avoid, please.)

 If you want to get into the details of why skin ages, check out this Scientific American article.
 I’m a nerd, so I loved diving into the science around collagen production and aging.

 Collagen supplements or treatments that increase collagen production may keep your skin looking fresh and youthful.
 Here’s the problem: ingestible collagen is being touted as a miracle cure for skin and signs of aging, without much evidence to back up these claims.
 Doctors say that because of the way collagen is metabolized in the body, drinking collagen or eating collagen does NOT necessarily mean you’ll have increased collagen in your skin.
 I also enjoy this page for diving into the pseudoscience of collagen supplements.